top of page

 Believing she will be recognized as a distinguished artist is spectacular.

 I embrace these moments when the difference between reality and truth no longer matter.
-I wish I'd had the courage to do so earlier.
+I wish I'd had the courage to pretend earlier and more often.

 Lessons Learned